Why were cornflakes invented?

 The endosperm

 But what about that almost worthless part, the starch?
-Here you have to be really clever, and not a little crooked; frankly, completely without conscience.
+Here you have to be really clever and not a little crooked; frankly, completely without conscience.
 You have two-options.

-The first is to add 10% sugar and a lot of salt because it’s nearly tasteless after all the goodies have been extracted; a touch of malt, a few synthetic vitamins and some minerals to make it look good.
+The first is to add 10% sugar and a lot of salt because it’s tasteless after all the goodies have been extracted; a touch of malt, a few synthetic vitamins and some minerals to make it look good.
 Now you can call it enriched.
 Then toast the flakes and put them into a pretty cardboard box and sell it for around R70/kg.

 In any event, count on the pretty box costing more than the contents.